lucasjoliveau/doc/en/applications/essentials/export_import_data.md

 If, for example, there are two product categories with the child name `Sellable` (e.g. `Misc.
 Products/Sellable` & `Other Products/Sellable`), the validation is halted, but the data may still be imported.
-However, Odoo recommends that the data is not imported because it will all be linked to the first `Sellable` category found in the _Product Category_ list (`Misc.
+However, Konvergo ERP recommends that the data is not imported because it will all be linked to the first `Sellable` category found in the _Product Category_ list (`Misc.
 Products/Sellable`).
-Odoo, instead, recommends modifying one of the duplicate’s values, or the product category hierarchy.
+Konvergo ERP, instead, recommends modifying one of the duplicate’s values, or the product category hierarchy.

-However, if the company does not wish to change the configuration of product categories, Odoo recommends making use of the _External ID_ for this field, ‘Category’.
+However, if the company does not wish to change the configuration of product categories, Konvergo ERP recommends making use of the _External ID_ for this field, ‘Category’.

 #### Import many2many relationship fields